Kallil-Belmonte/demo-api-documentation/docs/endpoints/users/put.md

 ## User

-Method responsible for editing an user.
+Method responsible for editing a user.

 ### Endpoint